obsidianmd/obsidian-developer-docs/en/Community directory/Manage your plugin or theme.md

 ## Repository

 Shows the linked **GitHub** repository, when it was **Last pushed**, its **Stars**, and **Open issues** count.

+If your plugin uses a [[Getting started#Private source repository|private source repository]], this section also shows a warning if the GitHub App has lost read access to it, until access is restored.

 ## Attribution